Northern San Juans Rock Climbing

-Telluride is surrounded by thirteeners and four fourteeners with a plethora of technical options that can be ascended year round.
+Telluride, Ouray, and Silverton are surrounded by thirteeners and fourteeners with a plethora of technical options that can be ascended year round.
 The San Juans are the 'freshest' mountain range in the US (newest geologically), and the rock quality is generally chossy everywhere.
-Once the angle rears up to near vertical, however, the rock improves to a point of taking gear you can trust.
+Once the angle rears up to near vertical; however, the rock improves to a point of taking gear you can trust.
 Alpine routes are best climbed when ice is present for protection and to hold the choss together, but most can be climbed year round.
 Lots of alpine ice forms in the fall and spring.
 Many, many accidents and deaths have occurred to hikers on the local 14ers due to rockfall.
-Full winter ascents are rare and skis are almost required.
-The remoteness of these routes compromises rescue severely.
-It's best not to trust your gear, ever (don't plan on rappel descents or pushing yourself); however, the technical standard in the entire area is generally low (5.5-5.8, AI3-4).
+Full winter ascents are rare, and skis are almost required.
+The remoteness of these routes compromises rescue severely It's best not to trust your gear, ever (don't plan on rappel descents or pushing yourself); however, the technical standard in the entire area is generally low (5.5-5.8, AI3-4).
 There are traverses aplenty, and most peaks can be descended with low grade downclimbing if not hiking by the hiking routes.
 Other hiking sites are sources of beta (13ers.com, 14ers.com

 as well as the local guide service in town).